nxtexploit/blog/_posts/2025-10-21-how-i-managed-to-check-anyones-sbi-bank-balance-using-just-a-phone-number.md

 #### **Step 1:** Obtaining Account Details:(still works)

-The main challenge was obtaining the victim's account number.
-From an attacker's perspective, bank account numbers aren't publicly available.
-However, I discovered that **NSDL Payments Bank** displays the receiver's complete account details in transaction statements — including account number, IFSC code, and name — when you send money via phone number or UPI ID.
-So, to get the victim's account details, you have to send some money (e.g., ₹1).
+The main challenge was obtaining the victim’s account number.
+From an attacker’s perspective, bank account numbers are not publicly available.
+However, I discovered that **NSDL Payments Bank** displays the receiver’s full account details — including account number, IFSC code, and name — in transaction statements when you send money via a phone number or UPI ID.
+Practically, obtaining those details requires initiating a small transaction (for example, ₹1).

 <p align="center">
   <img src="/blog/images/nsdl-statement.jpg">